-Activity/Strategy Priority # Person(s) Responsible Timeline Resources (Local funds, State, SCE, Title) Evidence of Implementation Evidence of Impact 1.
+Activity/Strategy Priority # Person(s) Timeline Resources Evidence of Evidence of Impact Responsible Implementation 1.
 Encourage involvement of parents as volunteers with May Elementary Title I Information packet which will be available at Open House and on the May ISD website and Facebook page.
-2, 4 Principal End of each semester No Cost Title I sign-in sheet, School website, Facebook page 2.
+2, 4 Principal End of each semester No Cost Title I sign-in sheet, School website, Facebook page

 Include School-Parent Compacts in registration packets and send families yearly handbooks to stress the importance of ongoing communication.
-2, 4 Principal August and with new student registrations No Cost Permanent record folders, registration packet 3.
-Open the building for Parent Teacher Organization and school functions.
-2,4 Principal, PTO During the year as needed No Cost List and evaluations from organizations using facilities, PTO agenda of student/parent activities 4.
-Present School Report Card in english and spanish based on AEIS data and information to understand the state's performance standards on the school website and at a school board meeting.
+Open the building for 2, 4 Principal Principal, August and with new student registration s No Cost Permanent record folders, registration packet List and evaluations Parent Teacher Organization and school functions. РТО year as needed from organizations using facilities, PTO agenda of student/parent activities 4.
+Present School Report Card in English and Spanish based on AEIS data and information to understand the state's performance standards on the school website and at a school board meeting.
 2,4 Principal When it becomes available No Cost School board meeting agenda, website 5.
 Every teacher will facilitate a parent-teacher conference in their homeroom to encourage open communication and parent involvement as stated in ESSA as a Title I school.
-2,4 Principal, Teacher, Parents, Students First semester No Cost Teacher-Parent/Student Conference logs

-6. Conduct required teacher-parent Principal.
-After STAAR: Teacher-Parent g required ESSA /TEC activities engagement 7.
-Invite mothers, fathers, grandparents, and other family members to participate in activ that will offer opportunities for ESS/ TEC: A: Parent Po Parental Inv licy, Schoo /olvement Priority: Coi I-Parent Con npact, Building Cap acity dialogue including: Building Boys, Tea for Two, band concerts, and field day. , .
-Parents April, May notes in English and Spanish 8.
-Maintain/display copies of May Elementary School Campus Improvement Plan, the District Improvement Plan, and the School- Parent Compact in the campus office.
+2,4 Principal, Teacher, Parents, Students First semester No Cost Teacher- Parent/Student Conference logs 6.
+Conduct required teacher- parent conferences for students who do not meet the state standards (SSI).
+2,4 Principal, Counselor, Teachers After STAAR: March, May, or June No Cost Teacher-Parent conference logs, SSI documentation in student permanent folder 7.
+Invite mothers, fathers, grandparents, and other family members to participate in activities that will offer opportunities for dialogue including: Building 2,4 Principal, Teachers, Parents December, April, May Campus Budget Sign-in sheets from Tea for Two and Building Boys annual events; Parent notes in English and Spanish

+Boys, Tea for Two, band concerts, and field day.
+8. Maintain/display copies of May Elementary School Campus Improvement Plan, the District Improvement Plan, and the School-Parent Compact in the campus office.
 2,4 Principal Ongoing No Cost Displayed copies of documents, school website 9.
-May Elementary faculty and staff will work in conjunction with a parent/volunteer-based groups for different activities throughout the year including six weeks incentives, boxtops, decorating hallways, etc. 2,4 Principal, Parents, Teachers Ongoing, every six weeks Campus Budget Meeting agenda, Six weeks awards templates per grade level 10.
+May Elementary faculty and staff will work in conjunction with a parent/volunteer-based groups for different activities throughout the year including six weeks incentives, box tops, decorating hallways, etc. 2,4 Principal, Parents, Teachers Ongoing, every six weeks Campus Budget Meeting agenda, Six weeks awards templates per grade level 10.
 Annual Open House and Meet the Teacher to greet parents and for campus orientation in order to increase parent involvement.
 2,4 Principals, Teachers August None Sign-in Sheets 11.
 Maintain campus PTO to continue to increase parent involvement.
 2,4 Principal, Teachers, Community Members, Parents Ongoing None Sign-in sheets, agendas 12.
 Utilize School Messenger, Remind, social media, and school website to inform parents of campus events and activities.
-2,4 Administration Ongoing General Fund Program usage reports
+2,4 Administrati on Ongoing General Fund Program usage reports